 How to Choose the Right Course for You

-Start with your goal, not the course.
 If you’re a non-technical professional, pick Generative AI for Everyone (#1) — optionally followed by Vanderbilt’s Prompt Engineering (#6).
 Together they cost $98 and take roughly 25 hours.

 If you’re a developer who wants to build, the Microsoft free course (#3) plus the Udacity Nanodegree (#8) is the strongest pairing.
 Start free, then invest in Udacity when you’re ready for production-grade work.